-Hilary the Seniors Real Estate Specialist is on a mission to help get the word out to senior homeowners when selling and buying a home.
+Hilary, the Seniors Real Estate Specialist is on a mission to help get the word out to senior homeowners who are planning to sell or buy a home.
 She and her team have come across many older adults who have felt forced to sell their homes without the proper guidance to ensure a number of issues are addressed before and during the process.
 We do much more than work to sell the house.
 For example: constructing a short to long-term action plan for the transition, being sure they have their next home lined up in time, not leaving money on the table, protecting the equity received, ensuring medicare/medicaid is not affected, suggesting services to protect and manage their estate, insurance, the packing and the move – all of these to make moving easier as we remember…

-It’s more than property – it’s about the people!
+“Real Estate is more than property – it’s about the people” ` Hilary Walker

 The ‘SRES Mission 1,000’ is a project to raise awareness to 1,000+ adults, over the age of 50, about the services of a Seniors Real Estate Specialist who can provide a customized plan for their late in life real estate needs.
 Read more here…

 In Rockdale, there are two opportunities seniors can take advantage of – one for vehicle registration and the other for property taxes.